kohei-us/ixion/doc/overview/document.rst

 :cpp:class:`~ixion::document` which internally uses :cpp:class:`~ixion::model_context`
 and handles all the formula cell related operations internally.
-This section provides an overview of how to use the :cpp:class:`~ixion::document` class to do more or less similar things we did in the :ref:`quickstart-model-context` section.
+This section provides an overview of how to use the :cpp:class:`~ixion::document` class to do more or less similar things we did in the :ref:`use-model-context` section.

 First, we need to instantiate the :cpp:class:`~ixion::document` instance and